 - Leg exercises at your desk – Marching in place or doing leg extensions while sitting can help activate your legs while in a sedentary position.

 - Take a break and get outside – Pop outside and enjoy nature for a few minutes.

 Sitting for long periods of time not only adversely affects our legs, but our overall health in general.
-It can also increase the risk of developing other chronic illnesses like diabetes and heart disease, and not to mention things like weight gain, digestive issues, poor posture, muscle weakness and the negative toll it can take on our mental health.
+It can also increase the risk of developing other chronic illnesses like diabetes and heart disease, not to mention things like weight gain, digestive issues, poor posture, muscle weakness, and the negative toll it can take on our mental health.
 If you do feel like you are at risk for vein disease, talk with your healthcare provider about the conservative measure of graduated compression stockings.